muskanapp/IDC-WIT-Personal-Assistant/README.md

 ## ⛏️ Debugging and Maintanence <a name="debugging_and_maintanence"></a>
 - The data used in pie-chart is dummy data but given more time, the data fetched using the Google Calendar API can be used.
+- Currently, the app asks the user to grant permission every time one clicks on Tables tab.

 ##   Performance and Scalability <a name="performance_and_scalability"></a>
 - The site works on all the web browsers.